At Clarity's Associate event in Birmingham, guest speaker Dr Sarah Schofield spoke about the future for Clinical Leadership

-Clinical leaders are embedded in a plethora of NHS organisations, most of whom are passionate about effective change in their area.
+Clinical leaders are embedded in a plethora of NHS organizations, most of whom are passionate about effective change in their area.
 However, attracting future clinical leaders can be a challenge.
-If a GP or hospital doctor want to do more than just their job, previously they have gone into education, as trainers are recognisable, accredited and there is a long-established training programme.
+If a GP or hospital doctor want to do more than just their job, previously they have gone into education, as trainers are recognizable, accredited and there is a long-established training programme.

 Leaders of the future